slingamn/namespaced-openvpn/README.md

 ## namespaced-openvpn

 The [network namespace](https://lwn.net/Articles/580893/) functionality of Linux provides, in effect, additional isolated copies of the entire kernel networking stack.
 The idea behind `namespaced-openvpn` is this: the `openvpn` process itself can run in the root namespace, but its tunnel interface `tun0` can be transferred into a new, protected network namespace.
-This new namespace will have the loopback adapter `lo` and `tun0` as its only interfaces, and all non-local traffic will be routed over `tun0`.
+This new namespace will have the loopback adapter `lo` and `tun0` as its only interfaces, and all non-localhost traffic will be routed over `tun0`.
 The `openvpn` process is not disrupted by this because it communicates with `tun0` via the file descriptor it opened to `/dev/net/tun`, which is unaffected by the change of namespace.

 As long as sensitive applications are correctly launched within the new, isolated namespace, all of the enumerated issues are systematically resolved: